kartik-v/bootstrap-fileinput/README.md

 2. The file input consists of the following three sections with options and templates to control the display:
    - file caption section: to display a brief information of the file(s) selected
    - file action buttons section: to browse, remove, and upload files.
-   - file preview section: to display the selected files on client for preview (supports images and text file types).
+   - file preview section: to display the selected files on client for preview (supports preview of image, text, flash, and video file types).
 Other file types will be displayed as normal thumbnails.
 3. The plugin automatically converts an input with `type = file` to an advanced file picker input if you set its `class = file`.
 All options to the input can be passed as HTML5 `data` attributes.
 4. Ability to select and preview multiple files.
 Uses HTML 5 File reader API to read and preview files.
 Displays the progress of files being being loaded onto the preview zone, in case many files are chosen.
 5. Offers predefined templates and CSS classes which can be changed to style your file-input display as per your needs.